-2.2 Translation Extraction
+2.2 Chinese OOV term identification and translation Extraction

-Our idea stems from the observation that when new terms, foreign terms, or proper nouns are used in Chinese text, they are sometimes accompanied by the English translation, normally immediately after the Chinese text, e.g. 世紀之毒戴 奥辛 (Dioxin), where 世紀之毒戴奧辛 is a sequence of Chinese characters.
+Our idea stems from the observation that when new terms, foreign terms, or proper nouns are used in Chinese text, they are sometimes accompanied by the English translation, normally immediately after the Chinese text, e.g. 世紀之毒戴 奥辛 (Dioxin), where 世紀之毒戴奥辛 is a sequence of Chinese characters.
 By mining the web to collect a sufficient number of such instances for any given word and applying statistical techniques, we are then able to infer the appropriate translation with reasonable confidence.

-Our procedure consists of three steps: extraction of the Web text, collection of co-occurrence statistics and translation selection.
+The procedure consists of three steps: extraction of the Web text, collection of co-occurrence statistics and translation selection.